 One need only look at Frodo Baggins to see this is the case.
 The rest of the surviving heroes are able to readjust to life after the War of the Ring is over.
 Aragorn assumes the throne of Gondor with his Elvish bride, Arwen by his side.
 Legolas and Gimli head off on world wind adventures throughout Middle-earth that based on their bond I can only assume would be like the Middle-Earth equivalent of a Hope and Crosby “Road to…” movie.
 Eomer assumes the throne of Rohan, and Samwise, Merry, and Pippin marry beautiful Hobbit lasses and assume roles in public office.
-Faramir becomes the new Steward, serving under Aragorn and Eoywn becomes his bride.
-Moreover, Eoywn, the shield maiden of Rohan sets aside her sword and learns to become a healer.
+Faramir becomes the new Steward, serving under Aragorn.
+Moreover, Eoywn, the shield maiden of Rohan sets aside her sword and learns to become a healer and married Faramir.

 Some are quick to hurl accusations against Tolkien that Eowyn becoming a healer is “sexist”.
 After all, he did take this strong, empowered warrior woman, and had her settle into a more domestic role as a “healer” and a lover of things that grow.
-However, the war against Sauron is over.
+However, when one takes more then a cursory glance at the text, they see that the war against Sauron is over.
 The Dark Lord has been defeated, his weapon destroyed, and his tower can never to be rebuilt.
 There is no need for any of them to fight anymore.
 So she, and the rest of the heroes of Middle-earth assume important roles in their new “civilian lives”.

 Not so for Frodo.
 It was a theme Peter Jackson, Fran Walsh and Phillipa Boyens understood perfectly as the cinematic version of Frodo said,